How to Change the Video Resolution

 Movavi Video Converter is powerful, yet easy-to-use conversion software that lets you change video resolution easily.
 It supports the most popular video formats and offers ready-made presets for even the newest mobile devices.
 Click the appropriate button below to get the version of the program for Windows or Mac and check out this brief step-by-step guide to learn how to change resolution for video files.

-Step 1: Install Movavi Video Converter
+Install Movavi Video Converter

 First, download the program from our website.
 Run the downloaded file and install the software following the on-screen instructions.
-Movavi Video Converter is fully compatible with Windows 8 and OS X and supports the latest video processing technologies, so you can enjoy fast video conversion on the latest Microsoft OS and Mac OS.
+Movavi Video Converter is fully compatible with Windows and OS X and supports the latest video processing technologies, so you can enjoy fast video conversion on the latest Microsoft OS and Mac OS.

-Step 2: Add Video to the Program
+Add Video to the Program

-Step 3: Choose the Desired Output Format
+Choose the Desired Output Format

-To check the list of available formats, open the Convert to drop-down menu.
-Click Video and audio and choose the video format you need: AVI, MP4, FLV, MOV, WMV, etc. You can either choose a preset with a predefined resolution, for example, MP4 H.264 640 x 480 or specify a different resolution later on.
+To review the list of available formats, open the Video tab and choose the video format you want: AVI, MP4, FLV, MOV, WMV, and many more.
+You can either choose a preset with a predefined resolution, for example, MP4 H.264 - 640x480 or specify a different resolution later on.

-Step 4 (Optional): Specify Video Resolution
+Specify Video Resolution (Optional)

 You can skip this step if you have already selected a format or device preset with a predefined resolution.

-Click the Settings button next to the Convert to list.
-Find the Frame size drop-down box.
-Here, you can either choose one of the standard resolutions, or select Custom and specify the required resolution in the Width and Height boxes to the right.
-You might also want to choose a resize method from the respective drop-down box to optimally fit your video into the selected dimensions.
+Click the Cogwheel icon below the presets ribbon.
+Locate the Frame size drop-down list.
+Here, you can either choose one of the standard resolutions, or select Custom and specify your desired resolution in the Width and Height boxes to the right.
+You may also want to choose a resize method from the drop-down list to optimally fit your video into the selected dimensions.
 Click OK to apply the changes.

-Step 5: Convert Your Video
+Convert Your Video

 Click the Convert button and wait for the process to finish.
 After the conversion is complete, the folder containing the converted files will open automatically.